The types of activities that Volunteers support and assist with include:

 Becoming a Volunteer

 All applicants must complete the Volunteer Information Sheet and send it to the school either by post or email.
 All applications the school receives are kept on file and will be considered as and when a need arises.
+To enquire, please talk to us at the main office.

 Before starting to help in school, volunteers will also be invited to complete the Volunteer Agreement which sets out the school’s expectations of volunteers but, just as importantly, explains what volunteers can expect from our school.
 Prospective volunteers will also be required to complete a routine Criminal Record Bureau disclosure application (“DBS check”), before starting to help in school.